-Factor in other key features of the service – no activity logs, lots of locations, apps for everything, the 30-day money-back guarantee – and ExpressVPN looks like a great choice of VPN for all your torrenting needs.
+Factor in other key features of the service – no activity logs, lots of locations, apps for everything, Bitcoin support, the 30-day money-back guarantee – and ExpressVPN looks like a great choice of VPN for all your torrenting needs.

 Log in to your account dashboard, for instance, and you don't have to hunt for a Download link.
 The website detects the type of device you're using, displays a Download button for that client, and enables grabbing a copy with one click.

-If you need something for another platform, clicking 'Set up on all your devices' takes you to a huge list of options, including Windows, iOS, Kindle Fire, Mac, Android, Linux and more.
+If you need something for another platform, clicking 'Set up on all your devices' takes you to a huge list of options, including Windows, iOS, Amazon Fire, Mac, Android, Linux and more.
 Tapping any of these displays more download links and instructions.

 Even these are far more helpful than you would expect.
 Tap the 'Android' link with most VPNs and you'll probably just be redirected to Google Play.
 ExpressVPN has a Play Store link, but it also gives you a QR code, a button to email yourself a setup link (ideal if you need to install it on another device), and even an option for experts to directly download the APK file.

 In a neat setup touch, ExpressVPN doesn't force you to find and manually enter your username and password.
 Instead, all you have to do is copy the unique activation code displayed on your download page, and paste it into the client when you're asked.
 The software then automatically sets up your login credentials, and you won't have to think about usernames and passwords, at all.
 (Very handy if, say, you're using a password manager and don't even know what your passwords are.)

 Your other option is to set up a third-party OpenVPN client.
-ExpressVPN makes this much easier by providing sensibly named .OVPN configuration files (my_expressvpn_argentina_udp.ovpn, as opposed to something like NordVPN's ar1.nordvpn.com.udp1194.ovpn), and we had the OpenVPN GUI up and running within minutes.
+ExpressVPN makes this much easier by providing sensibly named OVPN configuration files (my_expressvpn_argentina_udp.ovpn, as opposed to something like NordVPN's ar1.nordvpn.com.udp1194.ovpn), and we had the OpenVPN Connect client up and running within minutes.

 The ExpressVPN Windows client has a comfortable and familiar interface which immediately makes you feel at home.
 A big On/Off button allows you to activate the service when required, a clear status display shows you the current server, a Choose Location button enables picking something else, and a menu button top-left gives speedy access to other features.

-The client also makes smart use of its system tray icon, too.
+The client makes smart use of its system tray icon, too.
 Right-clicking displays a menu which includes your last three locations, and choosing one of those will get you connected immediately, without having to open the full client.

-Elsewhere, a Kill Switch blocks all internet traffic if the VPN connection drops, reducing the chance of any data leaks.
+Elsewhere, a kill switch blocks all internet traffic if the VPN connection drops, reducing the chance of any data leaks.
 There's no setup involved with this, it's enabled by default, and always ready to protect your privacy.

 It works, too.
 We used multiple tricks to forcibly close both OpenVPN and IKEv2 connections, but the client handled everything perfectly, blocking internet traffic, keeping us informed with a desktop notification, and reconnecting in seconds.

 If you've already set up an ExpressVPN account, there are some easier options.
-We went to the ExpressVPN web console on our Windows system, chose the Setup > Android page, scanned the QR code and automatically downloaded and installed the app (your phone must allow installations from outside of the Play Store for this to work.)
+We went to the ExpressVPN web console on our Windows system, chose the Setup > Android page, scanned the QR code and automatically downloaded and installed the app (your phone must allow installations from outside of the Play Store for this to work).